422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

 C3              ret
 ```

-Here I have opted to use the `push-ret` combination instead of an absolute `jmp` due to my past experiences of it not being reliable for reasons I have yet to discover. `xx xx xx xx` represents the little-endian byte-order address of `HookedMessageBox`.
+Here I have opted to use the `push-ret` combination instead of an absolute `jmp` due to my past experiences of it not being reliable for reasons to be discovered. `xx xx xx xx` represents the little-endian byte-order address of `HookedMessageBox`.

 2. Capturing the function call